tdurand/faq-app-client-mobile-comparison/README.md

 I think that for a big project, backbone routing approach will gives you a code much more maintainable, and if you are doing a web app clean url are priceless.

-I will really appreciate for some feedback!
+I will really appreciate some feedback!